Dungyichao/OPC_Data_Access/README.md

 <img src="/image/brochure_system_structure.JPG" height="90%" width="90%">
 </p>

 We will only focus on HIS(Human Interface Station), ENG(Engineering Station) and FCS(Field Control Station) in this tutorial.
-The following system structure is what IT department would take care and within this tutorial's scope.
-You will notice OPC(Open Platform Communications) in the structure which play the role of exchanging data in the automation devices.
-This tutorial mainly focus on collecting data via OPC.
+The following system structure is within this tutorial's scope.
+You will notice OPC(Open Platform Communications) in the structure which is optional to the whole system and only play the role of exchanging data in the automation devices.
 <p align="center">
 <img src="/image/IT_system_structure.jpg" height="60%" width="60%">
 </p>